 From shelf-life studies to in-plant validations, our consultants will work with you to deliver quality data and provide a detailed interpretation of the results.

 Let Chestnut Labs work with you to design and implement the study you require.
 We have experience with a wide range of food and animal food products including dairy, fermented and acidified foods, baked goods, dry ingredients, and probiotics.
 Our processing knowledge includes thermal processing, continuous microwave processing, high pressure processing, fermentation, acidification, and multiple hurdle technologies.

 Antimicrobial Effectiveness Testing

-Lab Validation studies can be followed by In-plant Validation studies performed at your facility using surrogate organisms.
-Our services include shipping of the supplies needed to perform your study as well as supplying an experienced microbiologist to manage the on-site process.
-We are available evenings and weekends to minimize the manufacturing down time required to complete your study.
+In-plant validations can be performed at your production facility using non-pathogenic surrogate organisms.
+Our services include shipping of necessary supplies and providing an experienced microbiologist/Preventive Controls Qualified Individual (PCQI) to manage the on-site trials.
+Our experts are available evenings and weekends to minimize manufacturing down-time needed to run your study.

 Time Kill Study- In Vitro

 A Time Kill Test study is a basic microbiology method for assessment of antimicrobial activity of an antimicrobial test material or disinfectant.
 The time kill study is used to determine the microbial reduction of a selected bacteria or fungi.
 Depending on the type of analysis, and the matrix of the product various organisms are studied.